Fenrir Code Audit Tool

 ```

-We chose the Apache open-source project Sling CMS as the project to be audited, with the project address: https://github.com/apache/sling-org-apache-sling-app-cms
+Select the Apache open source project Sling CMS as the project to be audited, project address: https://github.com/apache/sling-org-apache-sling-app-cms

-Import the Maven dependencies and locate the Sling dependencies in the local repository.
-For example, my path is: C:\Users\miaoj\.m2\repository\org\apache\sling:
+Import maven dependencies, find the sling dependencies in the local repository, for example, my path here is: C:\Users\miaoj\.m2\repository\org\apache\sling:

-After completing the above steps, specify the code repository as the root path of the Sling CMS project, run the server-side code, and start building the AST (抽象语法树, Abstract Syntax Tree) index for the code repository and save it to a cache file, while also enabling an SSE (服务器发送事件, Server-Sent Events) listener:
+After completing the above steps, specify the code repository as the project root path of Sling CMS, run the server code, start building the AST index for the code repository and save it to the cache file, and open an SSE listener:

-Use Cherry Studio as the MCP (多通道处理, Multi-Channel Processing) client to connect to this server.
-Next, we will let Deepseek analyze from the login logic LoginServlet, which is located in the decompiled code of the dependency org.apache.sling.auth.core:
+Use Cherry Studio as an MCP client to connect to this server.
+Let's have Deepseek start analyzing from the login logic LoginServlet.
+LoginServlet is located in the decompiled code of the dependency org.apache.sling.auth.core:

 Let's take a look at the performance of the large model:

-- First, we can see that AST parsing can be correctly performed even for large projects like Apache Sling CMS.
+- First, we can see that AST parsing can be performed correctly for large projects like Apache Sling CMS.

-- Second, the decompiled code can also be correctly parsed and located.
+- Second, decompiled code can also be correctly parsed and found.

-- Third, Deepseek generated a call graph that illustrates its chain call process, demonstrating the powerful capability of this tool for automated chain searching and analysis.
+- Third, deepseek drew a call graph showing the process of its chain call, which reflects the powerful function of this tool to automatically chain search and analyze.

-- Finally, Deepseek identified code segments with security risks and provided repair suggestions, completing the code audit.
+- Finally, deepseek pointed out the code segments with security risks and gave repair suggestions, completing the code audit.

-- The actual auditing effectiveness depends on the capabilities of the large model.
+- The actual audit effect depends on the capabilities of the large model

 1. Fork the project